haoguanqing/Gyro/README.md

+# Gyro

-An app that converts gyroscope data to audio data.
-An early attempt to use gyroscope to do voice recognition.
+An app that converts gyroscope data to audio data (.wav file).
+This is a failed attempt to use gyroscope to do voice recognition.